FoodSpinWheel/PodcastPro/replit.md

 ## Overview

-Elevate Recap is a professional single-page website for a podcast show notes and content service.
+Elevate Recap is a professional website for a podcast show notes and content service.
 The application is built as a full-stack solution with a React frontend and Express backend, designed to help podcasters save time by providing AI-powered transcription and content creation services.
+The site now includes comprehensive legal pages and uses FormSubmit for contact form submissions.

 ## User Preferences